wish2023/tp/docs/team/amanda-chua.md

     * In-charge of the code that deals with parsing of user input and executing the various commands.
         * `Logic`, `LogicManager`, `Parser`, `Command` and all its subclasses.
     * In-charge of the documentation of the project, ensure coherence and accuracy.
-    * Add issues when necessary in the issue tracker on GitHub, .
+    * Add issues when necessary in the issue tracker on GitHub.
     * Reviewed teammates PRs and wrote appropriate comments about code quality: [#11](https://github.com/AY2021S1-CS2113T-W12-2/tp/pull/11), [#34](https://github.com/AY2021S1-CS2113T-W12-2/tp/pull/34), [#61](https://github.com/AY2021S1-CS2113T-W12-2/tp/pull/61), [#235](https://github.com/AY2021S1-CS2113T-W12-2/tp/pull/235)